-In conjunction with restaging this pivotal exhibition, FAC is publishing a commemorative book.
-Written by the exhibition’s original curator John Kean and senior academic Dr Darren Jorgensen, with a foreword by FAC’s Special Projects Curator Erin Coates and researcher Dr Sheridan Coleman, this book is the perfect companion to Bush Women: 25 Years On and will be launched and available for purchase at the exhibition opening event.
+In conjunction with restaging this pivotal exhibition, FAC published a commemorative book.
+Written by the exhibition’s original curator John Kean and senior academic Dr Darren Jorgensen, with a foreword by FAC’s Special Projects Curator Erin Coates and researcher Dr Sheridan Coleman, this book is the perfect companion to Bush Women: 25 Years On.
+It was launched and available for purchase at the exhibition opening event.

-The book has been published with support from the Gordon Darling Foundation.
+The book was published with support from the Gordon Darling Foundation.